O-MG/DemonSeed/README.md

 ![](./images/connector1.jpg)
 ![](./images/connector2.jpg)

-STOP!
-At this point, I recommend verifying that you can interface with DemonSeed via USB.
-Run through the "Programming a Payload" section and verify that it works.
+***STOP!*** At this point, I recommend verifying that you can interface with DemonSeed via USB.
+Run through the "Programming a Payload" section (scroll down) and verify that it works.

 Once all functionality is confirmed, you can attach a cable and close up the implant.